Your browser is out of date

 My leg heaviness is gone, and I can walk 18 holes of golf again.– Steve H., VenaSeal patient

-Adverse events can include allergic reaction, inflammation, phlebitis, deep vein thrombosis, and/or pulmonary embolism.
+Possible complications of the VenaSeal procedure may include allergic reaction, inflammation, phlebitis, deep vein thrombosis, and/or pulmonary embolism.
 Talk to your doctor about the risks and benefits.

 Type of therapy